Government support for sport was focused on children until the late 1930s when adult fitness also became a state concern.

 The first National government, which came into power in 1949, saw little place for the state in sport, and discontinued grants to clubs for equipment and facilities.
 By 1960 the branch had only two staff.

 After the Second World War the Labour government encouraged utilitarian memorials such as community centres, swimming pools and sports grounds.
 About 250 such facilities were eventually subsidised.

-Long-standing learn-to-swim classes continued to thrive under the first National government, thanks to the creation of a National Council of Water Safety in 1952.
+Long-standing learn-to-swim classes continued to thrive under the first National government, thanks to the creation of a National Council of Water Safety (now Water Safety New Zealand) in 1952.
 From 1956 the council received grants through the Department of Internal Affairs, as well as lotteries funding – a harbinger of the future.

 The third Labour government (1972–75) had a particularly active involvement in sport.
 The Recreation and Sport Act 1973 created both a Council for and a Ministry of Recreation and Sport.
 Joe Walding became New Zealand’s first minister of sport.

 One of the council’s first activities was the Come Alive campaign of 1975, which urged Kiwis to forsake their couches and TVs, and head outdoors.
 There were some limited government grants, primarily to local authorities to encourage youth recreation.

 The Hillary Commission, named after mountaineer Edmund Hillary, was created through the Recreation and Sport Act 1987 to develop and encourage sport and recreation for all New Zealanders.